kiss-less/terraform-update/README.md

 # terraform-update
-Python script to update Terraform modules to the desired version (for AWS)
+Python script to update Terraform modules to the desired version of Terraform and AWS provider

 # Prerequisites